Delgon95/rna_structure_aligner/README.md

 **Warning - currently included .pdb parser was written just for the sake of showing basic functionality and should not be used outside of this project!**

+## Remarks

+If the user chooses to define the threshold as input parameter (`--rmsd option`), any positive value can be given.
+The threshold value represents the quality of alignment expected by the user (or more precisely, the upper limit of the value).
+So if the user is interested in an alignment with an accuracy of 2Å (or better), this is the value that should be given as input.
+And if the user looks for an alignment with RMSD<=10Å, the threshold should be 10Å.
+In theory, any positive value is correct.
+However, we recommend the threshold not greater than 20Å, as alignments with RMSD>20Å do not seem sensible.
+The threshold value affects the length of the alignment found.
+Both algorithms maximize the length of alignment within the given threshold; if two alignments have the same length (within the same RMSD threshold), the one with a smaller RMSD is returned.
+In general, the smaller the threshold, the shorter the alignment, especially if the structures being compared differ significantly.
+This is closely related to the properties of RMSD.

+By giving the option to define the threshold, we enable experimenting with our algorithms.
+Users can tradeoff between the number of aligned residues and the quality of the resultant alignment, as well as the input RMSD threshold.
+We suggest doing it iteratively by starting with the default value of the RMSD threshold (3.5Å) and then increasing/decreasing it if the number of aligned residues is smaller/bigger than expected.

 # Methods

 Both methods require coarse-grained structures as an input for alignment!</br>
 Required RMSD and a number of threads can be specified in AlignerConfig structure which also contains method-specific configurations.

-- genetic - GeneticAligner, uses genetic metaheuristic, multithreaded.
+- genetic - GENS, GeneticAligner, uses genetic metaheuristic, multithreaded.
-- geometric - GeometricAligner.
+- geometric - GEOS, GeometricAligner.
 Strong mathematical roots with a greedy expansion of the kernel.

 # Configuration